Marquess Hu of Chong

-Chong Houhu (崇侯虎 (Chóng Hóu Hǔ)) a character featured within the Chinese novel Fengshen Yanyi.
-This role originated from Chong Hou Hu, or Hu, Marquis of the Chong State, a vassal of the Shang dynasty.
-In Fengshen Yanyi, Chong Houhu is a person's name, in which Chong is the family name and Houhu is the given name.
+Marquess Hu of Chong (崇侯虎 (Chóng Hóu Hǔ)), also written as Chong Houhu, (Note: In Fengshen Yanyi, Chong Houhu is a person's name, in which Chong is the family name and Houhu is the given name.) was a politician allied with Di Xin during the Late Shang dynasty.
+His betrayal of King Wen of Zhou led him to become character featured within the Chinese novel Fengshen Yanyi.